 mqtt-spy is an open source utility intended to help you with monitoring activity on MQTT topics.
-It has been designed to deal with high volumes of messages, as well as occasional publications. mqtt-spy is a JavaFX application, so it should work on any operating system with an appropriate version of Java 8 installed.
+It has been designed to deal with high volumes of messages, as well as occasional publications. mqtt-spy is a JavaFX application, so it should work on any operating system with an appropriate version of Java 8 installed (if you encounter problems MQTT.fx can be used).
 A very useful tutorial is available on https://github.com/eclipse/paho.mqtt-spy/wiki.
 The tool can be directly downloaded from this link